Blackjack 3 to 2

 This crucial rule refers to the amount received when the Blackjack player has a hand amounting to 21.

-You will find it written in large letters on most casino tables.
-The statement refers to one of the most basic rules of the table game.
+It is written in large letters on most casino tables.
+The statement refers to one of the table game’s most basic rules.

 Simply put, the pay rule means that you will receive £3 for every £2 wagered, or an equivalent percentage.
 This rule is slightly better than simply having a better hand than the dealer’s.
 This latter situation has a 1 to 1 rule.
 Thus, if you beat the bank with a hand that falls short of the 21 value, you get the equivalent of your wager.